DiamondLightSource/islatu/paper.md

 make the most of valuable beamtime, it is imperative that feedback on scans is given to users as quickly as possible after a scan has been performed.

-The final purpose of `islatu` is to simplify the handling of errors.
+The final purpose of `islatu` is to simplify the handling of uncertainties.
 In `islatu`, statistical errors are automatically calculated and efficiently propagated from the raw data to the reduced dataset using optimized `numpy` [@harris2020array] routines.
 Despite their fundamental simplicity, the propagation of uncertainties is error prone.
 The assurance provided by unit tested error propagation gives scientists more time to focus on data analysis and less time spent worrying about re-implementing standard routines.

+Conversion of raw instrument data to a meaningful reflectivity curve is not desirable, but an absolute requirement.
+Cutting corners or making mistakes at this stage in the data analysis process would result in physically incorrect values of roughnesses and thicknesses being derived from measurements.
+`islatu` needed to be written to address the demand for a lightweight, rigorously tested package that can carry out the above-described functions.

 # Overview